-Regional Conference Competition
+Regional Virtual Conference Competition

-- Schools may be limited to one entry per University, at the discretion of the Regional Conference Host Chapter. - The official rules listed apply for the regional conference competition and the Annual Student Conference Competition. - An AIChE-appointed safety and rules coordinator will attend each regional competition.
-This coordinator is the final authority regarding Chem-E-Car Competition® rules, safety concerns, violations, disqualifications, and the like, for that Regional Competition only. - The coordinator's judgment applies only to the regional competition and is not binding on judgments at the competition at the Annual Student Conference.
+- Schools may be limited to one entry per University, at the discretion of the Regional Conference Host Chapter and Regional Safety Coordinator - The official rules listed apply for the regional conference competition and the Annual Student Conference Competition. - An AIChE-appointed safety and rules coordinator will attend each virtual regional competition.
+This coordinator is the final authority regarding Chem-E-Car Competition[®] rules, safety concerns, violations, disqualifications, and the like, for that Regional Competition only. - The coordinator's judgment applies only to the regional competition and is not binding on judgments at the competition at the Annual Student Conference.